Python3WebSpider/ScrapyRedisBloomFilter/README.md

 # Number of Hash Functions to use, defaults to 6
 BLOOMFILTER_HASH_NUMBER = 6

-# Redis Memory Bit of Bloomfilter Usage, 30 means 2^30 = 128MB, defaults to 30
+# Redis Memory Bit of Bloom Filter Usage, 30 means 2^30 = 128MB, defaults to 30
 BLOOMFILTER_BIT = 10

 # Persist